elliotchance/vsql/docs/snippets.rst

    When the table is virtual it is not persisted to disk.

 .. |v.Table.name| replace::
-   The name of the table is case-sensitive.
+   The name of the table including the schema.

 .. |v.Table.primary_key| replace::
    If the table has a PRIMARY KEY defined the column (or columns) will be